msherwood21/raytrace/design.md

 - `render` module
   - Rename `lib::run` to `init` to setup scene data
   - Move the rendering loop and supported operations to `render` functions
+  - Break up render operations to be interruptable
 - `command` module
   - Contains `config` struct related to user modifiable values
   - Performs actions related to user commands